Katdelorme/LUXITA/README.md

 # App Landing Page
-The repository is for the website of a nail salon in Tokyo Japan.
+This repository is for the website of a nail salon in Tokyo Japan.
 All the content, images and information used belong solely to LUXITA and JoliNails.

 If you would like to contact someone regarding web design project or would like to hire me for work please send an email to info@katdelorme.com